dimitri-nicolo/calico/v2.0/getting-started/cnx/tiered-policy-cnx/index.md

   - Allow privileged users to define a security policy that takes precedence over other users.
-  - Translating hierarchies of physical firewalls directly into {{site.prodname}} policy.
+  - Translating hierarchies of physical firewalls directly into {{site.tseeprodname}} policy.
   - Group policies together under a tier.

 Specifically, the example presented here will discuss some aspects of the